Facebook

 Ancient Streaming Assembly (ASA)

-Evolving amidst the shadows of an imminent environmental crisis, the Ancient Streaming Assembly, helmed by visionary Kimmo Kuusniemi and enriched by ethnomusicologist Tuomas Rounakari, is a harrowing cross-arts odyssey.
-ASA bridges the chasm between mankind's ancestral wisdom and our dystopian reality, crafting an immersive audiovisual journey.
+Evolving amidst the shadows of an imminent environmental crisis, Kimmo Kuusniemi’s Ancient Streaming Assembly (ASA) is a harrowing cross-arts odyssey led by the visionary artist himself, with the support of Sakari Heiskanen and Tuomas Rounakari.
+ASA bridges the chasm between mankind’s ancestral wisdom and our dystopian reality, crafting an immersive audiovisual journey.
 Through haunting melodies, gripping visuals, and the echoes of ancient tales, ASA beckons the world to confront our fragile existence and rediscover the harmonies that once bound us to nature.
 As a fluid and evolving project, ASA invites collaboration across diverse art forms, seeking to intertwine varying artistic expressions into its profound narrative.

 Instagram @ancient_streaming_assembly